 As you age, your cells release highly reactive chemicals that can destroy the cells that make collagen.
 Therefore, it gets more challenging for your skin to keep up with the collagen production your skin needs.3 This decline in collagen production also leads to a loss of skin elasticity.

 Your hormones also change as you age, and your skin slowly stops retaining moisture effectively, causing dryness.
 Additionally, signs of aging from years of environmental damage and UV exposure start to show up.
 Your skin starts thinning due to these external factors, and cell turnover and functioning slow down.
 All these factors contribute to those deeper folds and wrinkles you notice on your skin.

 However, there are many things you can do to continue having radiant skin even at 60 and beyond.
 You can focus on embracing the changes while creating a skincare routine to soothe, nourish, and protect your mature skin.

-The Pillars of Skincare Routine Over 60
+Best Skincare Routine for Women Over 60

 Developing a skincare routine involves knowing what products to use, how your lifestyle affects your skin health, and how to use certain products effectively.
 Below, we discuss the pillars of skincare routines you should know if you are 60 and above.